When Followers Can't Follow Along

 No longer actually connected.

-1. Social feeds.
+Social feeds.

 2025 was the year the algorithm fully took over.
 As LTK CEO Amber Venz Box told TechCrunch, followings stopped mattering.
 You can have a million followers and post into a void.
 Patreon’s Jack Conte has been calling this out for years.

 Now everyone is feeling it.

-Underneath that, agents are flooding the zone — so much so that Digg was reborn and then quickly pulled the plug as they could not win the bot battle.
+Underneath that, agents are flooding the zone — so much so that Digg was reborn and then quickly pulled the plug when they couldn’t win the bot battle.Search.

 Google’s AI Mode and AI Overviews are doing to brand websites what the algorithm did to social reach.
-ChatGPT, Perplexity, Claude, Gemini.
-All of them are pulling content out of brand sites and answering questions without sending users to the source.
+ChatGPT, Perplexity, Claude, Gemini — all of them are pulling content out of brand sites and answering questions without sending users to the source.

-The temptation right now is to optimize for these original middle layers.
+The temptation right now is to optimize for these middle layers.
 Tune for the algorithm.
 Game the AI Overview.
 Buy the ad.
 There’s a whole consulting economy built around it.

 Email, SMS, push, and direct channels you control (with first-party data and behavior as the long-term asset, not platforms that throttle you)